ballardtj/ballardtj.github.io/_posts/2025-04-01-parenthood-career-earning.md

 ### Support working mothers with flexibility

 Organisations that want to retain talented women need to make it feasible for new mothers to stay and progress.
 This includes offering truly flexible work arrangements, hybrid/remote options, and robust parental leave.
-Critically, [it also means providing or subsidising childcare support](https://www.businessthink.unsw.edu.au/articles/gender-gap-progress-childcare-support#:~:text=Childcare%20support%20and%20access%20are,insufficient%20to%20realise%20pay%20equity), because affordable childcare is often the make-or-break factor for a mother's ability to continue her career​.
+Critically, [it also means providing or subsidising childcare support](https://www.businessthink.unsw.edu.au/articles/gender-gap-progress-childcare-support#:~:text=Childcare%20support%20and%20access%20are,insufficient%20to%20realise%20pay%20equity), because affordable childcare is often key for a mother's ability to continue her career​.

-As experts note, simply having maternity leave isn't enough – if there's no support when she returns, her long-term earnings will suffer.
+However, simply having maternity leave isn't enough – if there's no support when she returns, her long-term earnings will suffer.
 Flexible schedules or part-time ramp-back periods can help mothers remain on track instead of stepping off completely.

 ### Encourage and normalise paternity leave